mobxjs/mobx/README.md

 This allows for React apps that perform well in apps with large amount of complex data, while avoiding the need to manage a lot of subscriptions.

 See the [above example](#example_observermixin_for_react_components) or the [JSFiddle demo: MOBservable + React](https://jsfiddle.net/mweststrate/46vL0phw)

+For an extensive explanation, read [combing React with MOBservable](https://www.mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/)

 ### mobservable.debugLevel